thePlatform/thePlatform-video-manager/README.md

 Copy the folder "thePlatform-video-manager" with all included files into the "wp-content/plugins" folder of WordPress.
 Activate the plugin and set your MPX credentials in the plugin settings interface.

 # == Screenshots ==

-1. thePlatform's Setting screen
-2. View your media library, search for videos, and sort the returned media set
-3. Modify video metadata
-4. Easily embed videos from MPX into your posts
-5. Upload media to your MPX account

 # == Changelog ==